MATH-2080-WBP01

 Readings

 The official textbook for the course is the 4th Edition of University Calculus: Early Transcendentals by Hass et al published by Addison Wesley (Pearson).
-You automatically get an online version of this textbook through Canvas, although you can use a print version instead if you like.
+You automatically get an online version of this textbook through Canvas.
 This comes with access to Pearson MyLab, integrated into Canvas, on which many of the assignments appear.
 There is also a packet of course notes (DjVu).

 Try to read this introduction for the first day of class: